History of the Vampire

 Meteor T7.

-first, experimental, swept wing aircraft.
-With new, thin wings
+experimental, swept wing aircraft.

 and swept leading edges, the DH 112 Venom was born - originally